 - Also be sure to check out our Social Capital Intensive here!

 - Let us know about how you put today’s Minisode Monday into practice!
 Tweet with @TheArtofCharm in your response or write to Jordan directly: [email protected] (he actually reads everything)!

-Take the Art of Charm Challenge by clicking here, or text CHARMED to 33444.
+Take the Art of Charm Challenge by clicking here, or text AOC to 38470.
 We’ll take you step by step to becoming better at making personal and professional connections, becoming a better networker, increasing your personal social capital and charisma.
 This is for both men and women!

 Does your business have an Internet presence?
 Now save a whopping 50% on new webhosting packages here with HostGator by using coupon code CHARM!

 Listen to The Art of Charm, Forbes Network, and hundreds of your favorite podcasts with the free PodcastOne app (on iOS and Android) here!